 - To prepare this Greek frappe coffee recipe, first of all get a tall glass, a teaspoon and an electric whizzer.

-- Then add instant coffee (Nescafe), sugar and a shot of cold water.
+- Then add the instant coffee (Nescafe), sugar and about 2-3 tbsp’s of cold water.
+You want just enough to cover the coffee and then add one tbsp more.

 - Whiz the mixture until a thick, creamy foam is produced.